 This should give you more than enough time to park your car and walk up the small slope to the viewpoint without rushing or missing the train!

-You can also take a look in the gift shop after seeing the train or read up on the history about Glenfinnan and surrounding areas in the exhibition centre.
+You can also take a look in the gift shop after seeing the train or read up on the history about Glenfinnan and surrounding areas in the on-site exhibition centre.

 At peak times, this vantage point can get quite busy so you might want to arrive a little earlier to get a good spot.
 In June, there were about a dozen of us waiting for the afternoon train to come past.